 Virtual Statewide Tour of Churches

 Thursday, August 19.
 2021, 6 – 7 PM

 You may have visited Blessed Trinity during one of the New York Landmarks Conservancy’s Sacred Sites Open House Weekends – an annual event held each May from 2010-19.
-After a pandemic cancellation in 2020, the Conservancy has chosen to restart with a virtual tour of 11 houses of worship in 6 different New York counties.
-Blessed Trinity and University Presbyterian Church, both located in Buffalo, are the only featured congregations from outside the Albany-NYC area.
+After a pandemic cancellation in 2020, the Conservancy chose to restart with a virtual tour of 11 houses of worship in 6 different New York counties.
+Blessed Trinity and University Presbyterian Church, both located in Buffalo, were the only featured congregations from outside the Albany-NYC area.

-Titled “Faith in the Empire State: Houses of Worship Across New York,” the hour-long ZOOM presentation will visit sacred sites “funded and designed by residents of towns and cities from Long Island to the Great Lakes,” exploring contemporary uses as well as historical significance.
+Titled “Faith in the Empire State: Houses of Worship Across New York,” the hour-long ZOOM presentation visited sacred sites “funded and designed by residents of towns and cities from Long Island to the Great Lakes,” exploring contemporary uses as well as historical significance.

 Today Blessed Trinity is home to a small, ethnically and racially diverse congregation.
 Founded in 1906, the parish originally served a rapidly growing community of mainly German and Irish immigrants.
 Under construction from 1923-28, the present Landmark church is adjacent to the original combination church and school built in 1907.
 Many local laborers and artisans were employed in its construction, using only materials manufactured or quarried in the United States.
 It is recognized as the purest replication of Twelfth Century Lombard-Romanesque architecture in the United States and is listed on the National Register of Historic Places.
 The structure’s unique features include unmolded handmade bricks set in a variety of patterns, extensive use of terra cotta, and an elaborate display of medieval iconography.